andr1chkol/minigit/README.md

 # MiniGit

-MiniGit is a small Git-inspired command-line tool written in Java.
+MiniGit is a lightweight Git-inspired command-line tool implemented in Java.

 It implements a simplified version control workflow with repository initialization, staging, commits, logs, status checks, and checkout by commit id.